splab-HRBUST/PRL/README.md

 </p>

 <p align="center">
-  A VITS-based text-to-speech framework that strengthens <b>training-time posterior representation learning</b>
+  A VITS-based TTS framework that strengthens <b>training-time posterior representation learning</b>
   with frozen HuBERT acoustic evidence, posterior fusion, and reconstruction regularization.
 </p>

 ## Overview

-This repository contains our implementation of **PRL-VITS**, a VITS extension designed to improve posterior-side acoustic representation learning during training while keeping the original inference path unchanged.

-Compared with baseline VITS, PRL-VITS introduces frozen self-supervised speech features into the posterior branch, projects them into the posterior latent space, fuses them with spectrogram-derived posterior evidence, and regularizes the injected representation with an auxiliary Mel reconstruction objective.
+PRL-VITS extends baseline VITS by injecting **frozen HuBERT acoustic evidence** into the posterior branch during training.
+The injected SSL feature is projected into the posterior hidden space, fused with spectrogram-derived posterior evidence, and constrained by an auxiliary Mel reconstruction objective.

-The core idea is simple:

-- use **HuBERT** as a strong frozen acoustic teacher during training,
-- enhance the **posterior path** instead of modifying the text-to-waveform inference pipeline,
-- remove the extra branch at inference time so generation cost stays unchanged.
+The extra branch is **training-only**.
+Inference still follows the original text-conditioned VITS pathway, so no extra inference cost is introduced.

 ## First Innovation Point

 ### HuBERT-Guided Posterior Acoustic Injection

-The first key innovation of PRL-VITS is to strengthen the posterior branch with **training-only self-supervised acoustic evidence**.
+The first key innovation of PRL-VITS is to enhance posterior-side acoustic modeling with **training-only self-supervised speech evidence**.

-In vanilla VITS, posterior statistics are estimated mainly from the spectrogram-side posterior feature.
-In PRL-VITS, we additionally extract frozen HuBERT representations from target speech and inject them into the posterior path through three steps:
+In baseline VITS, posterior statistics are estimated mainly from spectrogram-side posterior features.
+In PRL-VITS, frozen HuBERT representations from target speech are additionally injected into the posterior path through three steps:

 1. **Acoustic projection**
-   - HuBERT features are mapped from the original SSL feature dimension to the posterior hidden-channel space.
+   - HuBERT features are projected from the SSL feature space to the posterior hidden-channel space.
-   - In code, this is implemented by `ssl_proj` in [models.py](models.py).
+   - Implemented as `ssl_proj` in [models.py](models.py).

 2. **Posterior fusion**
    - The projected HuBERT feature is concatenated with the spectrogram-derived posterior feature.
-   - A lightweight `1x1` convolution compresses the fused representation back to the original posterior width.
+   - A lightweight `1x1` convolution compresses the fused feature back to the original posterior width.
-   - In code, this corresponds to `self.fusion(...)` in [models.py](models.py).
+   - Implemented as `fusion` in [models.py](models.py).

 3. **Training-only removal at inference**
-   - The HuBERT path is only used during training.
+   - The HuBERT path is used only during training.
-   - Inference still follows the original VITS text-conditioned generation route, so no extra runtime cost is introduced.
+   - Inference keeps the original VITS text-to-waveform route unchanged.

 This design makes the posterior encoder learn from both: